 How to get there

-Geneva Airport is only around 20 minutes drive from the center of Geneva.
-There are trains connecting the airport to the town center but the easiest and most convenient way to get to Geneva is to take a quick taxi ride.
+Geneva Airport is only around a 20-minute drive from the center of Geneva.
+There are trains connecting the airport to the town center, but the easiest and most convenient way to get to Geneva is to take a quick taxi ride.
 British Airways flies from London to Geneva in just over an hour.

 As outlined above, Le Richemond Hotel is not on the busy lakefront road and is instead located down a diagonal side road just off the main drag, overlooking a pretty park.
 Lakeside rooms still benefit from the magnificent views of the lake from their windows and balconies, but you are protected from the activity and the noise on the busy lakefront road.

 Style & Character

-The decor at Le Richemond is classic and historic with a touch of fun.
-The Foyer is a mass of marble pillars and floors which are bought to life with gold mosaic tiles that make the place sparkle.
-The hotel has its own florist and the floral displays in the lobby and in the rooms are magnificent and colorful.
+The decor at Le Richemond is classic and historic, with a touch of fun.
+The Foyer is a mass of marble pillars and floors, which are brought to life with gold mosaic tiles that make the place sparkle.
+The hotel has its own florist, and the floral displays in the lobby and in the rooms are magnificent and colorful.

-To the left of the foyer is Le Bar and to the right is Le Jardin Restaurant which has a lovely terrace adorned with red flowers which overlook the vibrant street and Brunswick Gardens beyond.
+To the left of the foyer is Le Bar, and to the right is Le Jardin Restaurant, which has a lovely terrace adorned with red flowers that overlook the vibrant street and Brunswick Gardens beyond.

-If I were to describe the ambiance of the hotel I would say it has an almost Parisien “Joie de vivre”.
-It actually reminded me of my favourite hotel in the world, Hôtel Hermitage Monte Carlo.
+If I were to describe the ambiance of the hotel, I would say it has an almost Parisien “Joie de vivre”.
+It actually reminded me of my favorite hotel in the world, Hôtel Hermitage Monte Carlo.
 In my head, Le Richemond is the Geneva version of Hôtel Hermitage.
 It offers a cossetted, caring atmosphere.
-Not only is it luxurious, but you feel that the staff genuinely care that you love the hotel as much as they do.
+Not only is it luxurious, but you feel that the staff genuinely cares that you love the hotel as much as they do.

 Service & Facilities